Hardware Design Tools

 Minimize EMI Emissions with Optimum Termination Strategy: by Bruce Archambeault

-This is my all-time favorite hardware design related article.
-On most designs these days have stringent EMI requirements, and this article presents some very interesting ideas on the subject.
+Most designs these days have stringent EMI requirements, this article presents some very interesting ideas on the subject.

 Power Supply Design for PowerPC Processors: by Gary Milliorn

 A very good app note from Freescale.
-It is applicable to all power supply design for digital systems, not just for PowerPCs.
+It is applicable to all power distribution system design, not just PowerPCs.

 Decoupling: by Henry Ott